VIPL-SLP/VAC_CSLR/README.md

 1. Download the RWTH-PHOENIX-Weather 2014 Dataset [[download link]](https://www-i6.informatik.rwth-aachen.de/~koller/RWTH-PHOENIX/).
 Our experiments based on phoenix-2014.v3.tar.gz.

-2. After finishing dataset download, extract the it to ./dataset/phoenix, it is suggested to make a soft link toward downloaded dataset.
+2. After finishing dataset download, extract it to ./dataset/phoenix, it is suggested to make a soft link toward downloaded dataset.
    `ln -s PATH_TO_DATASET/phoenix2014-release ./dataset/phienix2014`

-3. The original image sequence is 210x260, we resize it to 256x256 for easier augmentation.
+3. The original image sequence is 210x260, we resize it to 256x256 for augmentation.
 Run the following command to generate gloss dict and resize image sequence.

    ```bash
    cd ./preprocess